Providing Life-Journey Support Services

 Apatisiwin Employment Program

-The vision of the Apatisiwin Program is that Aboriginal people gain education, experience, and skills to achieve and maintain meaningful employment.
+The vision of the Apatisiwin Program is that Indigenous people gain education, experience, and skills to achieve and maintain meaningful employment.

 Children’s Wellness Program